 Source

-The last marketing plan example we would like to feature in this section is this one from Lush cosmetics.
+The last marketing plan example we would like to feature in this section is this one from Lush Cosmetics.

-Lush marketing plan
+lush cosmetics marketing plan example

 Source